connormuench/capstone-iotfield/webapp/README.md

 Navigate to the 'webapp' directory within the cloned repository in a terminal and run `bundle install`.
 The bundler should automatically install all of the required Gems for the application to work.

 __Note:__ On Windows, the `bcrypt` Gem is often installed incorrectly.
 Run `gem list bcrypt` and ensure that the x86-mingw32 version is not installed.
-If it is, run `gem remove bcrypt` to remove it and manually install the correct version using `gem install bcrypt --platform=ruby`.
+If it is, run `gem uninstall bcrypt` to remove it and manually install the correct version using `gem install bcrypt --platform=ruby`.

 ### Setting Up the Database